rohitpai-na/solidus_subscriptions/apidoc/api/v1/line_items.md

           "quantity": 1,          // How many to include in the subscription orders "end_date": "2012/12/12", // When to stop processing the subscription (null for ad nauseam) "interval_length": 1,
-          "interval_units": "month", // one of: day, week, month, year "subscribable_id": 1234 // What item to include in the subscription order }]
+          "interval_units": "months", // one of: days, weeks, months, years "subscribable_id": 1234 // What item to include in the subscription order }]
       }]